 Migraines cause intense, debilitating pain that can last up to three days.
 If you suffer from migraines or your migraines haven’t improved with conventional medications, ketamine infusion therapy may be the solution you need.
-Patrick Oliver, MD, at MindPeace Clinics in Richmond, Arlington, and Norfolk, Virginia, specializes in ketamine therapy, using his expertise to help patients find relief from their migraines.
+Patrick Oliver, MD, at MindPeace Clinics in Richmond, Arlington, and Norfolk, Virginia and Washington, D.C., specializes in ketamine therapy, using his expertise to help patients find relief from their migraines.
 If you need treatment for migraines, call the office that’s closest to you or schedule an initial consultation online today.

 Migraines begin when a nerve in your head called the trigeminal nerve overreacts to something in your environment that stimulates the nerve.

 There are many possible triggers, but some of the most common include caffeine, lack of sleep, stress, certain foods, and changes in the weather.

 The nerve sends signals to your brain, causing a wave of electrical activity, which starts a cascade of events leading to a migraine.